jared-m-peg/jared-m-peg/Guide_RouterOS7.md

 We will build this config by working in this order (correct dependency order): Layer 2 (bridge) -> Layer 3 (IP/DHCP) -> Security -> WAN -> Activation of Internet.
 For good baseline security, WAN will remain offline until the very end and firewall filter rules will be enabled before WAN is activated.

 2\.
-Create the LAN bridge
+Create the LAN bridge:

 ```text
 /interface bridge
 add name=bridge1
 ```

 3\.
-Add LAN ports to the bridge
+Add LAN ports to the bridge:

 ```text
 /interface bridge port